HireMeDeveloper/IrishIndependentWordle/README.txt

 Summary:
-    This is a file that compiles a handful of notes to make testing the implementation easier, and provides some questions, answers, and needs that will help us wrap things up.
+    This is a file that compiles a handful of notes to make testing the implementation easier.

 Notes on Implementation:
-    The targetWord is selected based on how many days have passed since the 'offsetFromDate'.
-This is currently set to January 1st, 2024, so the target word number should reflect the number of the day we are at within the year.
+    The targetWord is selected based on how many days have passed since the 'DATE_OF_FIRST_PUZZLE'.
+        This is currently set to July 25th, 2024, so the target word number should reflect the number of the day since then.
+        If you need to align irish puzzles to a certain day, it is based on the order of the words in "Focail_Answers.csv'.
+        Currently irish puzzles are set to appear only on wednesdays, but this is based on irish words apearing every 7 days in the 'Focail_Answers.csv', and the first puzzle appearing on a thursday.
     If you need to update the target words list, this is read from the "Focail_Dictionary.csv" file, but requires the same format, and spellings of the headings provided.
+        Also note the order of the words, and how that might change the alignment of irish puzzles.
     If you need to update the dictionaries for english and irish words, there are a few notes on the format of the .csv Focail_Answers
         Currently the .csv is expected to just be a list of words, with the file names "Dictionary_English.csv" and "Dictionary_Irish.csv"
         There are no headings at the top, so the first item in the list is the first word in the array.
         The irish words can include fada or not, it works just the same with either After the first completion of the day, the 'onFirstCompletion' event is fired with the gameState of the completed puzzle.
+        This is currently only fired on this document, and not on the parent, as this was causing all the errors within your iframe.
         The event.details will represent the gameState object with the following format: gameState.puzzle (puzzle number as int)
         gameState.letters (array of objects with letters[i].letter and letters[i].state where letter is a string with a single letter, and state is a string of either 'wrong', 'wrong-location', or 'correct') gameState.attempts (number of attempts as int)